Aayam-X/AXMalvon/README.md

 # How to build
 1. Open Xcode
 2. Set Scheme to Malvon.
-3. Modify the AppDelegate's applicationDidFinishLaunching to remove the Firebase stuff.
+3. Modify the AppDelegate's applicationDidFinishLaunching if you do not wish to be greeted with a welcome screen.
 4. Build & Run.